School Science Lessons

 The term "mother stock" is often used in plant nurseries, where it refers to a healthy, well-established plants used as the source for cuttings, division and seeds to produce new offspring.

-* Consistency: Using a consistent and high-quality source of propagation material helps ensure that the resulting plants will be of consistent quality.
+There are several reasons why mother stock is important in a nursery: * Consistency: Using a consistent and high-quality source of propagation material helps ensure that the resulting plants will be of consistent quality.

 * Disease resistance: Mother stock plants that have proven to be disease resistant can help ensure that the new plants will be as well.